 I nod in the dark of the room, a smile I can’t help spreading across my face.
 It begins as a chuckle, but soon we are both shaking with laughter.

 In the morning, the sunlight on the snow outside our window is blinding.
 We dress quietly and check out before ten, the night before feeling like the remnants from a night of heavy drinking where bad decisions were made and have to be faced.
 We say nothing to who we assume is the desk clerk’s wife, and after loading our luggage into the Mazda, we drive across the street to the BP we somehow didn’t see the night before.
 We get breakfast—Pop-Tarts and Mountain Dew and a copy of The National Enquirer that Rebecca grabs—and as we pull out, destined for the barren vein of interstate that cuts the snow-covered landscape, Rebecca reaches over and clutches my hand.
 She is reading about cyber-hookers, and that is when I realize she is probably the best thing that will ever happen to me.

-Joseph S. Pfister is a senior majoring in at the and is a member of The Madison Review .
+Joseph S. Pfister is a senior majoring in Creative Writing at the University of Wisconsin-Madison and is a member of The Madison Review Literary Magazine.